Rachel Brice

-Rachel Brice (born 15 June 1972) is an American professional belly dancer in Tribal Fusion style belly dance based in Portland, Oregon.
-She is the artistic director and choreographer for The Indigo Belly Dance Company and a frequent performer with the Bellydance Superstars.
-In June 2011 she opened her own dance studio in Portland, Oregon, called Studio Datura.
-There she hosts regular dance classes along with workshops from her 8 Elements™ Approach to Belly Dance training program.
+Rachel Brice (born June 15, 1972) is an American professional dancer in tribal fusion-style belly dance.
+She was the artistic director and choreographer for the Indigo Belly Dance Company and a frequent performer with the Bellydance Superstars.
+In June 2011, she opened her own dance studio in Portland, Oregon called Studio Datura.
+There, she hosts regular dance classes along with workshops from her 8 Elements™ Approach to Belly Dance training program.

 Biography

 A graduate of San Francisco State University, Brice performed and toured since 2002.
 A member of the Bellydance Superstars, she appeared on Bellydance Superstars DVDs, as well as television and radio appearances worldwide, most notably Live with Regis and Kelly in the US and Blue Peter in England.

 As a teacher and movement arts pedagogue, Brice has released instructional videos focusing on yoga and belly dance, and has given workshops throughout the United States, Europe, Asia, and Australia.
 Brice began teaching Yoga and Belly Dance for Pixar Animation Studios and continues to teach workshops annually all over the world.
 In 2012, Brice launched her online belly dance and conditioning studio, Datura Online.